sanyaade-teachings/securicad-vanguard-sdk/README.md

 Cross-account role access and local model generation will be available soon.

 ### Run your first simulation
-The following snippet runs a simulation on an AWS environment where the high value asset is an EC2 instance with id `i-1a2b3c4d5e6f7`:
+The following snippet runs a simulation on an AWS environment where the high value asset is an EC2 instance with id `i-1a2b3c4d5e6f7` and prints the results.
+Please note, never store your credentials in source code, this is just an example.
 ```python
 import vanguard